Espro Travel Press Review

 Cons: Lots of pieces to keep track of, heavy, on the pricier side

 Compare to Similar Products

-For the coffee geeks out there who want it all comes the Espro Travel Press, a unique French press that serves up one of the best brews of all our tested devices.
+For you coffee geeks who want it all, check out the ESPRO P1, a unique French press that serves up one of the better tasting brews of our entire test suite.

-The Espro offers two filters that are reportedly 9-12 times finer than your typical French press filter.
+The P1 offers two filters that are reportedly 9-12 times finer than your typical French press filter.
 What this means is that more grit and sediment are removed from your cup — whatever the first filter doesn't get, the second one does.
-Taste test after taste test the brew from this device was chosen as the best or one of the best.
-We appreciated that our coffee still retained some of the oils — an aspect that French press drinkers love — while also removing anything we would have to chew on or want to spit out.
+Taste-test after taste-test, the brew from this device was chosen as the best or one of the best.
+We appreciated that our coffee still retained some of the oils — an aspect that French press drinkers love — while also removing all the icky sludge that normally ends up in that final pour.

-As if all that wasn't enough, the Espro also offers paper filters for people that want a really clean and bright flavor like a pour-over.
-Simply place a round paper filter in between the two mesh filters and brew as you normally would.
+As if all that wasn't enough, the ESPRO also offers paper filters for folks who crave a clean and bright flavor like a pour-over.
+Simply place a round filter between the two mesh filters and brew as you normally would.
 We couldn't find a single complaint with our results.

 Ease of Use